App Manager

 Integration of Shizuku will increase the complexity of App Manager.

-Another solution is to disable these apps either from Android settings (no-root) or AM, but certain services can still run in the background as they can be started by other system apps using Inter-process Communication (IPC).
+Another solution is to disable these apps either from Android settings or AM, but certain services can still run in the background as they can be started by other system apps using Inter-process Communication (IPC).
 One possible solution is to disable all bloatware until the service has finally stopped (after a restart).
-However, due to heavy modifications of the Android frameworks by the vendors, removing or disabling certain bloatware may cause the System UI to crash or even cause bootloop, thus, (soft) bricking your device.
-You may search the web or consult the fellow users to find out more about how to debloat your device.
+However, due to heavy modifications of the Android frameworks by the vendors, removing or disabling certain bloatware may cause the System UI to crash or even cause bootloop.
+From v4.0.0, AM has a new feature called Debloater which can be used as a starting point to monitor, disable, and remove the bloatware from a proprietary Android operating system.

 Note.

 In most cases, you cannot completely debloat your device.
-Therefore, it is recommended that you use a custom ROM free from bloatware such as Graphene OS, Lineage OS or their derivatives.
+Therefore, it is recommended that you use a custom ROM free from bloatware, such as Graphene OS, Lineage OS or their derivatives.

 AM currently supports blocking activities, broadcast receivers, content providers, services, app ops and permissions, and in future I may add more blocking options.
 In order to add more portability, it is necessary to import/export all these data.